Merkel to take control from German states in pandemic battle

 German health minister Jens Spahn warned that nationwide measures were necessary to break the current wave of coronavirus infections as quickly as possible.

-He told journalists that there were currently nearly 4,500 coronavirus patients in intensive care in Germany, adding: “If this continues, it will be too much for our health system.”
+He told journalists that there were currently nearly 4,500 COVID-19 patients in intensive care in Germany, adding: “If this continues, it will be too much for our health system.”

 Germany’s top public health official said a lockdown lasting two-four weeks was necessary to break the third wave.